PhilipYip1988/vmware-workstation-installation-guide/windows-vista-guest/readme.md

 cpuid.1.ecx = "00000001"
 ```

 The first setting allows the CPU to optimise the VM performance, the VM may be very slow without this setting.
 The second setting prevents use of a memory management unit that Windows Vista doesn't understand and can lead to a Blue Screen of Death (BSOD).
 The third setting prevents VMware from using Vulkan for rendering, which isn't supported by Windows Vista and often leads to black screens.
-The last two settings prevent Windows Vista from seeing unsupported CPU features which Windows XP doesn't understand and can lead to a Blue Screen of Death (BSOD).
+The last two settings prevent Windows Vista from seeing unsupported CPU features which Windows Vista doesn't understand and can lead to a Blue Screen of Death (BSOD).

 ## Installation Media